SOUTH HILL OLD BOYS: RULES & REGULATIONS

 ELIGIBILITY…

-Players must be 45 years of age by December 31st of the applicable playing year.
-Each team will be allowed a maximum of 5 players between the age of 40 – 45.
+Players must be forty-five (45) years of age by December 31st of the applicable playing year.
+Each team will be allowed a maximum of five (5) players between the age of forty to forty-five (40 – 45).

 TEAM ROSTERS…

-1. Each team will submit a preliminary roster to the league by the First League game.
-Only players appearing on the team roster and having played at least one-third of the league games will be eligible to play in the Black & Blue wind up tournament.
+1. Each team will submit a preliminary roster to the league by the first League game.
+Only players appearing on the team roster and having played at least one-third (1/3) of the league games will be eligible to play in the Black & Blue wind up tournament.

 PLAYING RULES…